Damien Harris: College career

 Harris was a backup to Derrick Henry as a true freshman at Alabama in 2015.
 He played in 12 games and rushed for 157 yards on 46 carries.

 With Henry leaving for the NFL, Harris became Alabama's starting running back in 2016, beating out Bo Scarbrough.
 In his first career start against USC in the season opener, he rushed for 138 yards on nine carries.
 In the third game, against Ole Miss, Harris carried 16 times for 144 yards, including a 67-yard run in which he out-muscled two defenders.
 A sprained knee against Kent State on September 24 caused him to sit out the rest of the game, but he returned the following week against Kentucky.
 Against Arkansas on October 8, Harris had 122 yards rushing, 60 yards receiving, and a touchdown reception.
 Harris had his fourth 100-yard game of the season against Texas A&M, rushing for 125 yards on 18 carries.
-He graduated in December 2018.
+He finished the 2016 season with 120 carries for 790 yards and one touchdown.